 Furman University in Greenville, South Carolina, is one of the leading liberal arts colleges in the Southeast.
 Founded by the Baptists, it is now an independent, nondenominational Christian college.
 For whatever numerical rankings in news magazines may be worth, if anything, U.S. News ranks Furman #46 among national liberal arts colleges.

 Ken Shigley earned his B.A. from Furman, then went to law school at Emory.
-When scheduling works out, he returns to Furman to judge a collegiate mock trial competition.
+When scheduling permits, he returns to judge college mock trial competitions at Furman.

 A 2019 recipient of the “Tradition of Excellence” Award from the State Bar of Georgia General Practice & Trial Section, Mr. Shigley has earned three national board certifications from the National Board of Trial Advocacy – in Civil Trial Law, Civil Practice Law and Truck Accident Law.
 He is a board member of the Academy of Truck Accident Attorneys, former chair of the American Association for Justice Motor Vehicle Collision, Highway & Premises Liability Section, which includes the Trucking Litigation Group.

 Mr. Shigley is lead author of Georgia Law of Torts: Trial Preparation and Practice, now in its tenth annual edition with Thomson Reuters West.
 His law practice is focused on catastrophic injury and wrongful death including those arising from commercial trucking accidents and those involving brain, neck, back, spinal cord, amputation and burn injuries.